These Are the Most Common Injuries That Happen Over the Holidays

 "Many people have family traditions to go skiing or snowboarding during the holidays," says Scantlebury.
 "Many times, especially with skiing, we end up treating patients who have torn their ACL.
 This typically happens with falls, and we see this with our more experienced skiers."

-The Remedy Rx: With ACL tears, surgery is usually needed to provide a full recovery, followed by physical therapy.
+The Rx: With ACL tears, surgery is usually needed to provide a full recovery, followed by physical therapy.
 Scantlebury recommends a few exercises that can strengthen your hips to reduce your chance of ACL injury, including lateral band walks, bridges with a band around the knees, and lateral ski jumps.
 If you're a beginning skier, wear proper equipment and take lessons before hitting the slopes.

 The Let-Down Effect